lichess-org/berserk/README.rst

     client = berserk.Client(session=session)

-Most if not all of the API is available:
+Most of the API is available:

 .. code:: python